 Updating Your System Files Using Windows Update

 Updating your system files through Windows Update is a relatively simple process.
-Below you will find instructions on how to do this on both Windows 7 and Windows 10.
+Below you will find instructions on how to do this on Windows 10.

 Validating Windows and Microsoft Office on a University Owned Computer